Helmet Steel Airborne Troop: Variants

-All four variants were used during Second World War with the last variant being revised in the mid 1950s.
+All four variants were used during the Second World War with the last variant being revised in the mid 1950s.

 P Type Helmet

 The first prototype variant was used during the Bruneval Raid, these came with a rubber padding found on the rear.
 The helmets were short lived and replaced by the HSAT.

 The first steel helmet was produced at the BMB factory in 1941.
 These early "P Type" helmets only numbered between 500 and 1,000 units.
 The P Type featured a non-magnetic manganese steel shell with a rubberized rim and a lining with interior padding that was similar to the German M36/40 design.

 Some soldiers issued with these helmets continued to use them throughout the war.
 An example worn during the Battle of Arnhem can be found on display in Hartenstein Museum, the Netherlands.

 HSAT

 The next step in the evolution of the British helmet came in 1942.
 This helmet featured a similar shell design, but with a thick vulcanized fiber band rim that clearly distinguishes it from the German model, along with a four-point chinstrap system and a band of sorbo rubber for padding.
 These early helmets used leather chinstraps and are considered quite rare.